nikoelt/WhisperAttack/README.md

 # Troubleshooting

-- **Task doesn’t run**: Check Task Scheduler’s "Last Run Result" column for error codes.
-- **VoiceAttack not launching**: Verify the path to `VoiceAttack.exe` and ensure it hasn’t moved.
-- **UAC prompt STILL appears**: Ensure:
-  - "Run as administrator" is unchecked in the file properties of `VoiceAttack.exe`.
-  - You are running the scheduled task (not the .exe directly).
-- **Stored credentials issue**: If you chose "Run whether user is logged on or not" but didn’t store your credentials correctly, edit the task and re-enter your password.
 ### File Found And Not Found
 - If the Whisper server fails to transcribe the audio file and exhibits something similar to this:
 ```